-Please send your CV and a cover letter via email to hparsons@rzss.org.uk by the end of Sunday 17 August.
-In your cover letter, please explain why you would like to be considered for this experience and detail your availability.
-Ideally, the position will start on Monday 15 September and last for a minimum of three months, but we may consider candidates with alternative availability, or candidates who may like to stay longer.
+Please send your CV and a cover letter via email to hparsons@rzss.org.uk by the end of Sunday 26 October.
+In your cover letter, please explain why you would like to be considered for this experience.
+Interviews will take place during the week beginning 27 October.
+Ideally, the position will cover four months until mid-March and will start as soon as possible.
+We may consider candidates with alternative availability, or candidates who may like to stay longer.
+Please indicate your availability in your application.
 Please make sure your cover letter is no more than one A4 page.
 If you have any questions about this experience, please contact hparsons@rzss.org.uk.